resetroot99/The-FAIL-Kit/AUDIT_RUNBOOK.md

 ## Overview

 This runbook walks you through running your first forensic audit in 60 minutes.

-No prior experience required.
-Just follow the steps.
+**NOTE:** This guide uses the F.A.I.L.
+Kit CLI tool.
+For the alternative approach using the open-source Ali's Book of Fail harness, see the end of this document.

 ---